mateusz-mowka/tboot_linux/Documentation/admin-guide/tainted-kernels.rst

        scsi/snic on something else than x86_64, scsi/ips on non
        x86/x86_64/itanium, have broken firmware settings for the irqchip/irq-gic on arm64 ...).
+     - on x86: Late loading microcode is dangerous.
+When MICROCODE_LATE_LOADING is enabled can taint the kernel.
      - on intel: mixed stepping are risky and not advised.
 There can be incompatible differences and its not possible to precisely identify them.
 If the BSP and AP's have different family-model-stepping or